To navigate the graph on the desktop:

 Enter a search term.
 For example, “win” to find a character named “Wind”.

-Click the airplane icon on the left to select that node and center it in the graph space.
+On the list, click the number at the left to select that node and center it in the graph space.

 You can roll over any individual result to display a quick information panel with more details.

 You can search a table of the nodes of a given category or edges of a relationship, then either select all the returned results, or click on one of the rows to center the graph on that node or edge.